FraPorta/ExpRobExercises/pet_behaviour/README.md

 # Assignment 1 Experimental Robotics - Pet Behaviour Architecture

 ## Author
-* Francesco Porta: francy857@gmail.com
+* Francesco Porta: francy857@gmail.com, ID: 4376330

+## Introduction
+This architecture is meant to simulate a Pet Robot moving on a Map with three different behaviours, Normal, Sleep and Play.
+It is controlled by a user who can perform two actions: a voice command to make the Pet play and a pointing gesture to make the pet go to the pointed position while it is in the Play behaviour.
+The User is simulated by the software

+## Software architecture and state diagram
-## Architecture
+### Architecture
-This is the main architecture of the pet robot control

 <p align="center">
 <img src="https://github.com/FraPorta/Itslit/blob/master/pet_behaviour_architecture.png?raw=true">
 </p>

+#### Components
+* Behaviour Controller
+* Pointing Gesture Generator
+* Voice Command Generator
+* Motion Controller

+#### Description
+This is the main architecture of the pet robot control

+#### Ros messages and parameters

-## State Machine
+### State Machine
 This is the state machine inside the Behaviour Controller component
 <p align="center">
 <img src="https://github.com/FraPorta/Itslit/blob/master/state_diagram.png?raw=true">
 </p>

-### Components
-* Behaviour Controller
-* Pointing Gesture Generator
-* Voice Command Generator
-* Motion Controller

 ## Contents of the repository